Fynak404/free-tiktok-viral-trends-api-python/README.md

 Please note that requests take an average of **30 seconds** to complete.
 Instead of rushing requests and triggering TikTok's 403/429 blocks, JNX Global executes an enterprise-grade programmatic validation loop.
 This guarantees a **100% success rate under peak load** and delivers clean, non-cached data every single time.

 ## 💼 Commercial & Enterprise Usage
-If you need high-throughput production usage (up to 2,500 requests per day or more), check out the **PRO and ULTRA plans** by visiting the pricing tab on our RapidAPI page: https://rapidapi.com/Fynak404/api/real-time-tiktok-analytics-viral-trends-api/pricing
+If you need high-throughput production usage (up to 750 requests per month or more), check out the **PRO and ULTRA plans** by visiting the pricing tab on our RapidAPI page: https://rapidapi.com/Fynak404/api/real-time-tiktok-analytics-viral-trends-api/pricing